asyatrhl/CbM-Datasets/README.md

 Details for other fault types:
 <img src="resources/SampleMotorDataLimerick_otherFaults.png" alt="Other Faults" style="zoom: 33%;" />

 Each fault was tested at 600, 1200, 1800, 2400 and 3000 RPM and tested both with and without an additional 11 lb (5 kg) load on the shaft.
-ADXL356 sensor data is used for vibration raw data.
+ADI's ADXL356 Tri-Axis MEMS Accelerometer is used to collect the motor vibration data.

 For the ADXL356 sensor, the sampling frequency was **20 kHz** and data csv files recorded for **2 seconds** in the X, Y and Z directions.